codersaiful/woo-product-table/readme.txt

 == Changelog ==

+= 3.4.8 =
+* Fixed: pagination issue for some specific theme has been fixed.

 = 3.4.7 =
 * Added: New filter hook added for Table Row and inner Item. hook: `wpt_td_content`.
 * Added: New filter hook added for Inner Item. hook: `wpt_item_content`.